rokbenko/ai-playground/milvus-tutorials/3-Text_similarity_search/README.md

 ## Short description

-Python example on how to do text similarity search with Milvus (_note: input vector is calculated with spaCy_).
+Python example on how to do text similarity search with Milvus (_Note: input vector is calculated with spaCy_).

 <br>